Moodle

 Information for BBS students only

-The Teaching Committee of the Department of Pharmacology has agreed the following procedure agreed by the Biological Sciences Committee of the NST will be applied to submitted work by BBS students.
+The Teaching Committee of the Department of Pharmacology has agreed that the following procedure, agreed by the Biological Sciences Committee of the NST, will be applied to submitted work by BBS students.

-If, during marking by an examiner, plagiarism is suspected in a piece of submitted work, the work will be marked as normal and then turned over to the Senior Examiner.
+If plagiarism is suspected in a piece of submitted work during marking by an examiner, the work will be marked as normal and then turned over to the Senior Examiner.
 The electronic version will then be passed on to the Scrutiny Officer within the Department/course for checking with Turnitin.

 If analysis by Turnitin supports initial suspicions of plagiarism, the Chair of Examiners will be informed, who will proceed as per the following advice.